Words and Photos by Max Stewart

-You know why did that?
+You know why they did that?
 It was to keep track of when they had record stores and who buys what, so they can sign whoever.
 It’s all marketing.

 I know you are a huge music fan and vinyl collector.
 Chris Robinson Brotherhood are road warriors and consistently release studio material.
 Is it fair to say that you live and breathe your musical passion?
 Is there anything else that makes you tick?

 Music is relationships to literature, to art, to esoteric knowledge, to history, to the occult [laughs].
 You know?
 To many, many things.
 And when the end of October rolls around, I am an obsessive NBA fan.
 So music is just the conduit to my interest in everything.
 It just seems like there is always a connection to be made, in a nonlinear way.
 Where all this stuff coalesces and makes sense to people that are deranged… [laughs].

 What do you hope the legacy of Chris Robinson Brotherhood will be for a 20-year-old kid who is digging through the records at Wax n’ Facts in 2057?
 What do you hope the record store clerk tells the kid when he pulls it out of the bin and asks about your band?